teddybear315/Media-Tools/README.md

 # Media Tools

  Media tools for reencoding TV/Movie media

- For ease of use or if having problems with compare.py running, add this project to your PATH variable and create script files along the lines of `python <install path>/<python script>.py` for compare please name the script "reencode-compare"
+ For ease of use or if having problems with compare.py running, add this project to your PATH variable and create script files along the lines of `python <install path>/<python script>.py`

+ for compare please avoid the name "compare"

 ## Why would anyone use this?
  I frequently find media either only available in x264, not encoded with 10bit, or just having larger file sizes or a higher bitrate than needed.
 With a large library this tool makes it easy to format entire series or movies.